gemwise-invests/NLP-legal-corpus/README.md

-# law_learning
+# Purpose
-a NLP machine learning for law text
+A NLP machine learning for legal documents, based on public domain work contributed by [宋骁](https://github.com/songxxiao).

+# How to use